matthew-james-brewer/backrooms/README.md

 # backrooms experiment

-I wrote some code, it needs ffmpeg.
-Run it.
+I wrote some code, it needs ffmpeg and a library I made, termsup.

+Build it with CMake, then run it.

 If you want to see the code, go ahead, but it's written in c.